prateekrastogi23/prateekrastogi23/README.md

 Here, you’ll find:

-🔍 **Mini-projects and analyses** I’ve worked on using Excel, SQL, Python, and Power BI
+🔍 **Mini-projects and analyses** I’ve worked on using Microsoft Excel, SQL, Python, and Power BI
 📈 **Learnings** from late-night debugging, dashboard designing, and data wrangling
 🌿 **Notes & inspiration** for anyone navigating the early days of a data career